ajax-lives/NoRussian/README.md

 # NoRussian
-### Volunteer DDoS tool via HTML + JS
+### Volunteer DoS tool via HTML + JS

+Made to be user friendly and simple to use - as to maximize the amount of people able to help.

-Running the HTML locally on your device will create a distributed DDoS attack on Russian websites, through complete volunteering.
+Running the HTML locally on your device will run a DoS attack on Russian websites, through complete volunteering.

 ###